 We’ve published an article on how to stop your dog pulling on a lead, but you need to decide how focused your dog will likely be on your running route.
 Generally, a dog collar is a better choice (you don’t want your dog to be pulling on the lead – they should be running alongside you) or some dog harnesses are also an option.
 Choose your harness carefully though – some might chaff on longer runs.

 On tip would be to avoid an extension lead.
 That could give your dog a bit too much freedom to run off in different directions when you want them to be running by your side.
 We recommend trying a jogging belt lead – it keeps you hands-free and has some storage pouches.

 Dogs are pretty similar to humans when it comes to exercise

-If you’re happy that your dog is old enough and well-behaved enough to go running with you, then handle your excise regime the same way you would for a human:
+If you’re happy that your dog is old enough, fit enough and well-behaved enough to go running with you, then handle your excise regime the same way you would for a human:

 - Warm up before you set off (a gentle walk or hike to begin with).